Metallurgical Expertise & Material Selection

 Deloro™ alloys are nickel-based and are usually designed within the Ni-Cr-B-Si system.
-They cover a wide range of hardness from relatively soft, tough, build-up alloys that are easily machinable to exceptionally hard, wear-resistant alloys.
+They cover a wide range of hardness from relatively soft, tough, built-up alloys that are easily machinable to exceptionally hard, wear-resistant alloys.
 They can be chosen within a hardness range of approximately 20 to 60 HRC depending on the application.
-The lower hardness Deloro™ alloys are, among others, typically used for glass forming molds.
+The lower hardness Deloro™ alloys are, among others, typically used for glass forming molds and nuclear applications when wear resistance is required from a cobalt-free alloy.
 The higher hardness Deloro™ alloys are used in severe wear applications and they can even be blended with carbides for maximum hardness.
 They maintain their properties up to temperatures of about 700 °C and offer good oxidation resistance.

-Our material portfolio is further enhanced by customized modifications of established alloys in order to offer solutions for specific customer needs and applications.
+Our material portfolio is further enhanced by customized modifications of established alloys to offer tailored solutions for specific customer needs and applications.

-Our Materials Technology Team works continuously on modifying our alloys and developing new ones to sustain and expand our material solutions, which increase your efficiency.
+Our Materials Technology Team continuously works on developing modern alloy designs, using state of the art thermodynamic tools to modify and improve our existing alloys and to develop new ones.
+This allows us to sustain and expand our range of material solutions, which ultimately increase your efficiency.